 Not only can cortisol lead to skin issues due to its relationship with collagen, but it’s also linked to skin inflammation.
 This is another cause of your skin losing its elasticity, particularly over extended periods.

-5 tips to improve your skin through sleep from an expert dermatologist
+5 tips to improve your skin through sleep, according to a dermatologist

-We asked Dr Sreedhar Krishna, Consultant Dermatologist at skindoc for his top tips to improve your skin during sleep.
+Our health expert Dr Sreedhar Krishna, Consultant Dermatologist gave us his top tips to improve your skin during sleep.

 1. Choose a silk pillowcase for less friction